 A couple of initial notes on planning a backpacking trip for hiking the Desolation Loop.

 - SectionHiker has a good Trip Report for The Desolation Loop Hike.
 I used his report to begin my initial planning for this backpacking trip.

 - Unfortunately, I did not have paper maps for this hike.
-I like to carry them as back-ups and did not realize the USFS offices were closed due to Covid until arriving in New Hampshire.
-I don’t like to rely on only electronics in the back country but did on this hike.
+I like to carry them as backups and did not realize the USFS offices were closed due to Covid until arriving in New Hampshire.
+I don’t like relying only on electronics in the Backcountry, but I did on this hike.

 Maps, Apps & Guides

-On this hike, as stated above, I did not have paper maps.
+As stated above, I did not have paper maps on this hike.
 If I had carried them, I would have used those below.
-I also listed additional maps and guides if considering more hiking in the White Mountains.
+I also listed additional maps and guides if you consider hiking in the White Mountains.
 There are ** next to those for this hike.

-Guthook did not have this particular region available to download, so I ended up laying out the Way-points on my GAIA GPS App.
+Guthook did not have this particular region available to download, so I laid out the Way-points on my GAIA GPS App.
 All trails were listed on the App.